-- Radar (Composite) Radar for the US and Canada showing a composite of multiple angles of radar scan. - Radar (Lowest Tilt) Radar for the US and Canada showing only the lowest angle (tilt) radar scan, useful for determining where precipitation is actually reaching the ground.
+- ❖ Radar (Composite) Radar for the US and Canada showing a composite of multiple angles of radar scan. - Radar (Lowest Tilt) Radar for the US and Canada showing only the lowest angle (tilt) radar scan, useful for determining where precipitation is actually reaching the ground.

-Both radar layers can be animated by tapping the "play" button in the lower left corner of the map.
+You can animate the radar layers using the Time Slider.
 The radar layers check for updates every three minutes.
 For more details, see the Radar Legend, and radar color vs. intensity legends for Rain, Mixed Rain/Snow, and Snow.